GiaBao12032001/Top-K-Baysian/README.md

-TOP-K FREQUENT BAYSIAN NETWORKS MINING IN UNCERTAIN DATA
+TOP-K FREQUENT BAYESIAN NETWORKS MINING IN UNCERTAIN DATA

-- This repository contains an algorithm to find and extract the TOP-K Beysian networks from uncertain transactional data sets.
+- This repository contains an algorithm to find and extract the TOP-K Beyesian networks from uncertain transactional data sets.
 This method uses a expected support with a BIC-based scoring function, with a best first search algorithmn over valid Direct Acylic Graphs (DAGs)

 FEATURES: